 - 6.9 Discrimination Prohibited.
-The development, construction, occupancy and operation of a Multi-Family Housing Program financed or assisted by the MFA shall be undertaken in a manner consistent with principles of non-discrimination and equal opportunity, and the MFA shall require compliance with all applicable federal and State laws and regulations relating to affirmative action, non-discrimination and equal opportunity. - SECTION 7.
+The development, construction, occupancy, and operation of a Multifamily Housing Program financed or assisted by MFA shall be undertaken in a manner consistent with principles of non-discrimination and equal opportunity, and MFA shall require compliance with all applicable federal and State laws and regulations relating to affirmative action, non-discrimination, and equal opportunity. - SECTION 7.
 HOUSING OPPORTUNITY FUND ("HOF").
-In addition to the following programs defined in this Section 7, the MFA shall have the power to create certain variations or extensions of the programs, or additional programs which comply with the Act and these Rules and Regulations. - 7.1 Additional Definitions.
-The following words and terms shall have the following meanings only within this Section 7. - A. "Down Payment Assistance Programs" shall mean the MFA's programs that provide down payment and closing cost assistance in the form of a second mortgage lien to Persons of Low and Moderate Income who are, with few exceptions, using the MFA's Single Family Homeownership Program (as defined in Section 5, above) to acquire single family homes. - B. "Partners Program" shall mean the MFA's program designed to serve as a secondary market for below-market-rate single family mortgages which have been originated by nonprofit organizations to provide financing for families earning no more than 50% of county or median income as published by the US Department of Housing and Urban Development at the time of initial family qualification by participants and MFA.
-This income limitation will be increased to a maximum of 60% of county or area median for areas that exhibit a combination of high housing costs and low median incomes which will be determined by the MFA on an annual basis and published in the Notice of Funds Availability (NOFA). - C. "Primero Investment Fund" shall mean the MFA's program designed to provide flexible financing to nonprofit organizations, Tribal and public agencies, as well as forprofit entities undertaking the development of Affordable owner-occupied, rental or special needs housing projects. - D. "ACCESS Loan Program" shall mean the MFA's program designed to provide guaranteed or insured construction and permanent financing for affordable rental developments.

-- E. "BUILD IT Loan Guaranty Program" shall mean the MFA's program designed to guaranty interim financing provide by other lenders for affordable housing developments. - F. "HERO" shall mean the MFA's program designed to provide a first fixed-rate mortgage loan, including down payment and closing cost assistance in the amount of a 3.5% grant to be funded to the borrower at the time of loan closing, to households in which at least one member is a teacher, safety worker, health care worker or active member of the armed forces.
+In addition to the following programs defined in this Section 7, MFA shall have the power to create certain variations or extensions of the programs, or additional programs which comply with the Act and these Rules and Regulations. - 7.1 Additional Definitions.
+The following words and terms shall have the following meanings only within this Section 7. - A. "Down Payment Assistance Programs" shall mean MFA's programs that provide down payment and closing cost assistance in the form of a second mortgage lien to Persons of Low and Moderate Income who are, with few exceptions, using MFA's Single Family Homeownership Program (as defined in Section 5, above) to acquire single family homes. - B. "Partners Program" shall mean MFA's program designed to serve as a secondary market for below-market-rate single family mortgages which have been originated by nonprofit organizations to provide financing for families earning no more than 60% of county or median income as published by the US Department of Housing and Urban Development at the time of initial family qualification by participants and MFA. - C. "Primero Investment Fund" shall mean MFA's program designed to provide flexible financing to nonprofit organizations, Tribal and public agencies, as well as forprofit entities undertaking the development of Affordable owner-occupied, rental, or special needs housing projects. - D. "ACCESS Loan Program" shall mean MFA's program designed to provide guaranteed or insured construction and permanent financing for affordable rental developments. - E. "BUILD IT Loan Guaranty Program" shall mean MFA's program designed to guaranty interim financing provide by other lenders for affordable housing developments. - F. "HERO" shall mean MFA's program designed to provide a first fixed-rate mortgage loan, including down payment, and closing cost assistance in the amount of a 3.5% grant to be funded to the borrower at the time of loan closing, to households in which at least one member is a teacher, safety worker, health care worker or active member of the armed forces.